drihu/poketask/README.md

 ![license](https://img.shields.io/badge/license-MIT-green.svg)

 > A simple command to start any project.
-Run the command to create a .gitignore, .gitattributes, .editorconfig, README.md and a LICENSE with a one-line command.
+Run the command to generate a .gitignore, .gitattributes, .editorconfig, README.md and a LICENSE with a one-line command.

 Currently, it is compatible with Node >= 8.0.0